MindeKing/TipsModAutoLang/README.md

   Blank entry is only allowed if no *tip file list* is provided.

 * `__tip_file_reformat` [true / false]\
-If set to `true` updates the contents of ALL files in the tips / entries folder,\
+If set to `true`, updates the contents of ALL files in the tips / entries folder,\
 regardless if you're using a *tip file list*.
 Will still create new files present in the *tip file list* if one is provided.